bobbydilley/rideboard-emulator/code_recreations/struct.md

       215: Bit mask of sensors etc.
       216: Set to 0 if the bit 5 (from the right) of 52 doesn't equal 0 (could also be 50 I don't know what HYBYTE does) starts as 1
       217: Set to 0 if the bit 6 of 52 doesn't equal 0
+      218: Sets what in 34 (Probably seat command?)
       240: Some variable set to 0x0 on init (GETS THE NUMBER FROM 49 PUT IN THERE)
       241: possibly the last position
       256: Gets set to 0 when seat stop - possibly a position?